 We made it to several places on our list of spots that we had never been to, and there is only one spot left on our list that we want to snorkel.
 We have been there numerous times over the years, and it is always too rough to give it a try.
 Maybe next year.

 We had the opportunity to see many things that we have never seen before, or seldom have opportunity to see.
-We saw 4 moray eels this year, 2 green, one spotted, and one goldentail.
+We saw four moray eels this year, two Green, one Spotted, and one Goldentail.
 We have never seen a moray on our own before, only when we were with a guide.
-We saw a 7 to 8 foot shark, which is only the second time we have ever seen a shark at Grand Cayman.
-We are pretty sure that it was a lemon shark.
-Whereas we have seen octopus before, we never found one out playing around in 3 feet of water, that just hung around and let us watch him do his thing for 20 or 25 minutes.
+We saw a 7-8 foot shark, which is only the second time we have ever seen a shark at Grand Cayman.
+We are pretty sure that it was a Lemon Shark.
+Whereas we have seen octopus before, we never found one out playing around in three feet of water, that just hung around and let us watch him do his thing for 20-25 minutes.
 It was fascinating.
-Saw 2 different scorpion fish at different times.
+Saw two different scorpionfish at different times.
 They are hard to see and recognize.
-Found a late 1700's ship wreck that I had looked for a few times and was not successful until this year.
+Found a late 1700’s ship wreck that I had looked for a few times and was not successful until this year.
 Not much left to a wooden vessel after 225 years or so.
 We only saw one turtle this year; last year we saw turtles almost every time we went in the water.